-As Tiffany's website reflects, what was unique about Tiffany was its clean, modern American style, which stood out from the heavily embellished Victorian trend (picture massive jewel-encrusted rings, and your great grandmother’s broaches).
+Tiffany's clean, modern American style stood out from the heavily embellished Victorian trend (picture massive jewel-encrusted rings, and your great-grandmother’s broaches).

-Fast forward to 1878, when Tiffany and Co. bought a dazzling yellow diamond from South Africa, weighing in at over 200 carats (be still my heart), and took the world by storm.
+Fast forward to 1878, when Tiffany & Co. bought a dazzling yellow diamond from South Africa, weighing in at over 200 carats (be still my heart), and took the world by storm.